2020-2021: LISTEN IN PLACE

 NEW WORLD POLYPHONY: Treasures from the Cathedral of Mexico City

 This program features sacred music from the Two Mexico City Choirbooks of 1717.
-We will perform music by composers Antonio Rodríguez Mata, Antonio de Salazar, and Miguel de Sumaya, alongside music by old world icons that had an unmistakable influence on the Mexican polyphonic style—Spanish composer Tomas Luis de Victoria and Italian composer G.P. da Palestrina.
+We will perform music by composers Antonio Rodríguez Mata, Antonio de Salazar, and Miguel de Sumaya, alongside music by old world icons that had an unmistakable influence on the Mexican polyphonic style—Tomás Luis de Victoria, Alonso Lobo, and G.P. da Palestrina.
 More information.

 By the 17th century, the transition to the Baroque style was well under way, but Portuguese Renaissance composers were not quick to change with the times.
 Rather than adopting Baroque writing techniques, they kept developing the Renaissance style and incorporated new harmonic flavors from the emerging Baroque movement, yielding some of the most exotic sounding Renaissance motets of the era.
 This program features Duarte Lôbo and Manuel Cardoso.

 A special program featuring our namesake, English Renaissance composer William Byrd.
 As a devout Catholic, Byrd had the challenge of composing for the Protestant church.
 We can hear his longing for the return of Catholicism in his writing, and perhaps it was this inner conflict that allowed him to produce some of the most beautiful compositions of Renaissance vocal music ever written.
 This program will unveil some of these hidden moments in his music.